Vagrant Playground

 vagrant up

-VM.
-It will use your private SSH key stored under your HOME_DIR/.ssh
+Login to ansible.local VM.
+It will use your private SSH key stored under your HOME_DIR/.ssh:

 ssh vagrant@ansible.local